oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     pp proc  # print all procs and their doc comments

     var x = :| one two |
-    pp cell x  # print a cell, which is a location for a value
+    pp cell x  # dump the "guts" of a cell, which is a location for a value

+    pp value (x)  # dump the "guts" of any value

 ## Handle Errors